hanabi/hanabi.github.io/Reference.md

 * As outlined in the [beginner's guide](Beginner.md#delayed-play-clues), we treat all *Play Clues* as potential *Delayed Play Clues*:
   * If the card will successfully play on the stacks **right now**, then it was *Play Clue*.
   * If the card will successfully play on the stacks after other people have played cards of the same suit, then it was a *Delayed Play Clue* that was *through* other cards.
+* For example, in a 4-player game:
+  * It is the first turn of the game and nothing is played on the stacks.
+  * Alice clues red to Donald, touching a red 1 as a *Play Clue*.
+This is a direct *Play Clue* - the red 1 can be played on the stacks as soon as it gets to Donald's turn.
+  * Bob clues red to Cathy, touching a red 2 as a *Delayed Play Clue* - the red 2 cannot be played on the stacks as soon as it gets to Cathy's turn.
+Rather, Cathy must wait paitently for Donald to play the red 1 first, and then play her red 2 on her next turn.
-* But since we treat all *Play Clues* as *Delayed Play Clues*, this distinction is pretty much irrelevant.
+* Since we treat all *Play Clues* as *Delayed Play Clues*, the distinction between them is pretty much irrelevant.
 In this document, we use the phrase *Play Clue* to mean **either** a *Play Clue* or a *Delayed Play Clue*.
-* Additionally, when we say that a card is *playable*, we do **not** mean that the card can play on the stacks right this instant.
-If a card is *playable*, then we mean that it would be legal to give the card a *Delayed Play Clue*.
-In other words, a *playable* card will eventually play on the stack because all of the preceding cards, if any, are present and accounted for.
-(In this case, "present and accounted for" specifically means "cards that have a clue on them or are in *Finesse Position*.)
+* Additionally, when we say that an unclued card is currently *playable*, we do **not** mean that the card would be able to play on the stacks right this instant.
+If an unlued card is *playable*, what we really mean is that it would be legal for someone to give either a *Play Clue* **or** a *Delayed Play Clue* to the card.
+  * In other words, if an unclued *playable* card was given a *Delayed Play Clue*, that card would eventually play on the stack without any additional clues needing to be given by anyone else: all the in-between cards, if any, are present and accounted for.

+#### One-Away-From-Playable Cards

+* As noted in the previous section, sometimes unclued cards happen to be *playable*.
+* Additionally, sometimes unclued cards happen to be *one-away-from-playable*.
-* Similarly, when we say that a card is *one-away-from-playable*, we mean that **if** one specific in-between card was hypothetically present and accounted for, **then** it would be legal to give the card a *Delayed Play Clue*.
+* A card is *one-away-from-playable* if only one card is "missing" to make the card *playable*.
+* For example, in a 3-player game:
-  * For example, if no red cards are played yet, and Bob has a red 2 with a number 2 clue on it, and Cathy has a red 3, then Alice knows that the red 3 is one-away-from-playable, even though red 1 is not played yet.
-(It is one-away-from-playable through the red 2.)
+  * No red cards are played on the stacks.
+  * Bob has a red 2 with a number 2 clue on it.
+(It was saved with a *2 Save* clue earlier on.)
+  * Cathy has an unclued red 3 in her hand.
+  * Alice knows that the unclued red 3 is currently *one-away-from-playable*, because only one card is needed in order to make it *playable* - the red 1.
+* Players are **not** allowed to give *Play Clues* or *Delayed Play Clues* to *one-away-from-playable* cards - they are not playable yet!

 ### Save Clues